mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ```

 !!! note "Info"
     This method removes the need to restart and recreate both the `Measurement` and the `DCStateEstimation` from the beginning when implementing changes to the existing measurement set.
+Next, JuliaGrid can reuse symbolic factorizations of LU or LDLt, as long as the nonzero pattern of the gain matrix remains consistent.

 ---